yanglangfei/FontDroid/README.md

         app:typefaceAssetPath="fonts/LeviBrush.ttf" />
 ```

-You also need to put this tag in your root element, that is necessary for Android when working with custom views.
+You also need to put this tag in your root element.
+That is necessary when working with custom views for Android.

 ```xml
 xmlns:app="http://schemas.android.com/apk/res-auto"